 How To File a Parking Ticket Dispute

 In order to file a parking ticket dispute you must contact the York City Parking Bureau using the means below.
 All disputes must be filed electronically.

 - To file the dispute online, please use the Parking Ticket Dispute form linked here or use the red button below to submit the form electronically.

 Disputed tickets will be reviewed within 5 business days of receipt.
 All customers will be notified by the City of York Parking Bureau of the outcome of the dispute (Dismissed or Denied).

 Customers whose disputes are denied will have the option of having the ticked adjudicated at a formal hearing at a Magisterial district Justice (MDJ) office.
-If you are found guilty at the citation hearing, you will be required to pay the Magistrate fees in addition to the fine amount.Parking Ticket Dispute
+If you are found guilty at the citation hearing, you will be required to pay the Magistrate fees in addition to the fine amount and late fee.Parking Ticket Dispute